fabferri/azworkshops/az-privateLink/README.md

 1. connect to the vmdmz via bastion
 2. browse to http:// 10.X.1.36
 3. browse to http:// 10.X.1.37
-4. connect via SSH to the nva0 and run the command: **sysctl net.ipv4.ip_forward** to check the ip forwarding has been enabled
+4. connect via SSH to the nva0 and run the command: **sysctl net.ipv4.ip_forward** to check ip forwarding has been enabled (value 1: IP forwarding enabled, value 0: IP forwarding enabled)
 5. Check the ilb has the right frontend IP
 6. Check the backend pool of ilb: you should see nva1, nva2 as backed VMs
 7. Enable the icmp echo in vmdmz (windows firewall)